-Daniel and I were invited on a free cruise to share our review.
+Daniel and I were invited on a free cruise in order to share our review.

 This weekend Daniel and I had the opportunity to go on and review the Catamaya Sailing Cruise.